jpasqua/WebThingApp/README.md

   * Return tot he home screen.
 * `WeatherScreen`: Provides current weather information based on data from [OpenWeatherMap.org](https://openweathermap.org).
 It is typically used in conjunction with `ForecastScreen `.
 * `WiFiScreen`: During the startup process of a `WebThing`, one of the earliest steps is to connect to WiFi.
 This screen can be displayed to tell the user that the connection is being established.
+  * **NOTE**: There are two available images that can be used by this Screen.
+One is 16 bits per pixel and consumes ~80KB and the other is 1bpp and consumes only ~5KB.
+The first looks nicer, but takes a lot of space.
+To use the smaller image and thereby save space space for other code/data, be sure to uncomment the line `#define WiFiLogo_UseMono` in `WiFiScreen.h`.

 All of these screens are loaded by default.
 If you want to exclude one of them to save space, you'll need to remove it from `WTAppImpl::registerScreens()`.
 This amounts to commenting out two lines: the declaration and the instantiation.